-Student Advisor Adhere to the university academic calendar, policies and procedures.
+Student Advisor Know your current grade point average, enrolled credits, and earned credit hours.
+Be able to access and confirm student records.
+Adhere to the university academic calendar, policies and procedures.
 Be knowledgeable of the University academic calendar, policies and procedures.
 Schedule and arrive on time for appointments with your advisor.
 Be available for scheduled appointments.
 Prepare questions and a course schedule before meeting with your advisor.
 Be prepared to respond to student questions and/or refer student to appropriate campus resources.
 Recognize student individual course scheduling needs.
 Be resourceful, utilizing web-based resources, advising tools and professional development opportunities.
 Make notes and keep all paperwork and forms from advising sessions.
 Maintain accurate and updated advising records.
 Collect the information necessary to make effective decisions and accept responsibility for those decisions.
 Empower each student to make independent decisions.
 Be supportive of each student's decisions.
 Provide realistic options for student decision making.
 Use available campus support offices and online resources.
 Be aware of and make appropriate referrals to campus offices and online resources.
 Accept responsibility for decisions regarding your chosen major and career.
 Facilitate smooth transition for students exploring and changing majors.
 Create an acceptable academic and degree completion plan.
 Encourage and facilitate a four-year time to degree completion.